shapedthought/aws_collect/README.md

 #### **2. Basic Scan**

-Run the script with no options to scan all accessible AWS regions and save the results to a timestamped JSON file (e.g., `aws_resource_hierarchy_20250815_104600.json`).
+Run the script with no options to scan all global and regional resources, saving the results to a timestamped JSON file (e.g., `aws_resource_hierarchy_20250815_104600.json`).

 ```bash
 python aws_collect.py